 No, the women waiting in line yelled back.

 Still, the fear was palpable among the most vulnerable.
 The 18-year-old orphaned rape victim was nervous about the time, even though it was only mid-afternoon.

 "I have to find somewhere to sleep, near some people who might help me if there's trouble," she said.

 "It scares me, the way the men look at me, and they know I'm all alone."

-Associated Press Television News reporter Pierre Richard Luxama contributed to this report from Port-au-Prince.
+Associated Press Television News reporter Pierre Richard Luxama contributed to this report.